More than a texture patch? (Part 4)

 In this context, the effect should not have escaped anyone's attention, but did you notice it while playing?
 Many fans surely remember the dark, endless, dangerous forests from Gothic 1.
 But how did that happen, when the forests are not that big from the outside and there was no fog to create that illusion?
 The Piranhas made use of a different trick.

 Whoever carefully observes the borders of the forest will notice that there are faces that have been covered with a dark texture of vertical tree trunks.
-These are the so-called Forest Portals, which have a honeycomb structure when viewed from above and slowly fade out as you approach them.
-Together with the changing music and the monsters behind each tree, they are what cause this atmosphere in the woods.
+These are the so-called forest portals, which have a honeycomb structure when viewed from above and slowly fade out as you approach them.
+Together with the changing music and the monsters behind each tree, they are what cause this atmosphere in the forests.

 Furthermore, we have designed new trees with wide crowns, which we want to place instead of the simple trunks.
 Since the implementation is not finished yet, I can't show a screenshot of it yet.
 However, there is an album in the gallery that reflects our progress.
 You can therefore be excited to see what the forests will finally look like with the Gothic Reloaded Mod, because we are too.